starswap/CompetitiveCodeLibrary/README.md

 - Final check if memoised before trying
-- Remember to & any arguments for memory.
+- Remember to & any arguments for memory especially for recursive.